epfl-lasa/iiwa_ros/docker/README.md

 **OS-X:** For OSX users, the docker should work.
 However it is to be expected that the graphical interfaces such as Gazebo will not be working.
 This might be fixable for specific cases but support is not provided by this package.
 This is due to the fact that solutions to this may vary a lot depending on the hardware and versions.
 Also `install_docker.sh` will most likely not work on OS-X. However the user should be able to recreate by hand the necessary steps.

 **Windows:** This will not work under windows.
 However I would suggest using [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) which should allow the user to run this docker on a windows computer.
+However display sharing issues are still to be expected.

 ### Network